dylangreencoding/capstone-client/README.md

 6. Rethink the data objects (user, map, character, and game) during the design phase, with the goal of making them as concise as possible.

 7. Optimize data fetching.
-Possibly using react-router's loader functions, but need to look into this more.
+Possibly use react-router's loader functions, but need to look into this more.

 8. Rethink games connectivity.
 Make it possible to invite players to games by inputting their username.
 Trade out socket.IO for vanilla websockets and/or harperDB custom functions / AWS lambda functions.